elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 ## Facets

-Add a facet.
-Update config first.
+To add a facet, we won't just drop a new component on the page.
+We'll first need to configure the provider so it fetches that data that we need for our new component.

 Let's add a facet filter on states.
 And let's also add a range filter for acres.
-Adding facets is just like configuring facets for the API, but we support a couple of additional [options].(https://github.com/elastic/search-ui/tree/master/packages/search-ui#facet-configuration-)
+Adding facet config is just like configuring facets for the API, but we support a couple of additional [options].(https://github.com/elastic/search-ui/tree/master/packages/search-ui#facet-configuration-)

 ```jsx
 <SearchProvider